fish-shell/fish-shell/doc_src/cmds/fish_config.rst

 ``fish_config prompt show`` demos the available sample prompts.

 ``fish_config prompt choose disco`` makes the disco prompt the prompt for the current session.
-This can also be used in :ref:`config.fish <initialization>` to set the prompt.
+This can also be used in :ref:`config.fish <configuration>` to set the prompt.

 ``fish_config prompt save`` saves the current prompt to an :ref:`autoloaded <syntax-function-autoloading>` file.